Trump lashes out on eve of arraignment, calls for Bragg to ‘indict himself’ over ‘illegal’ leaks

 The former president also accused Jack Smith — the special prosecutor appointed by the Justice Department to oversee two criminal investigations into Trump — of having “leaked massive amounts of information to The Washington ComPost” and suggested Smith, too, be prosecuted.

-Smith is overseeing a probe of Trump’s classified document handling after a trove of materials marked classified were found last summer at his Mar-a-Lago residence, and a Washington Post report on Monday suggested the DOJ had more evidence of possible obstruction.
+Smith is overseeing a probe of Trump’s classified document handling after a trove of materials marked classified were found last summer at his Mar-a-Lago residence in Florida, and a Washington Post report on Monday suggested the DOJ had more evidence of possible obstruction.